nishant150226-hub/nishant150226-hub/README.md

 ### AI Phish Guard

-Phishing detection system capable of analyzing suspicious URLs and identifying potential threats.
+Phishing detection system capable of identifying suspicious URLs and potential threats.

+**Why I built it**

-Built to understand how AI can be applied to real-world cybersecurity challenges.
+To understand how AI techniques can be applied to real-world cybersecurity challenges.

-🔗 View Project
+🔗 Repository Link

 </td>